ewallace/TMSP_Pub/README.md

 > Protein secretion routes in fungi are mostly determined by the length of the hydrophobic helix in the signal peptide.
 >
-> Tristan Sones-Dykes, Atlanta Cook, Edward Wallace.
+> Tristan Sones-Dykes, Edward Wallace.
+>
+> bioRxiv preprint
 >
 > DOI: https://doi.org/10.1101/2025.07.30.667231

 The analysis here was performed by: